GrowingYourOwnVeg

 Spring onions or scallions (green onions), which are all the same just different names, are nearly always grown from seed.

-While starting from seed is not difficult, it is often better for beginners to start of with sets, if using bulb varieties.
-This is because the sets have a head start so they start growing more quickly, they are more disease resistant, in general they will crop better in poorer soils and will usually provide a crop even if they go in later than they should.
+While starting from seed is not difficult, it is often better for beginners to start off with sets if using bulb varieties.
+This is because the sets have a head start so they start growing more quickly, they are more disease resistant, in general, they will crop better in poorer soils and will usually provide a crop even if they go in later than they should.

-On the other hand growing onions from seed has the following advantages, the seeds are cheaper to buy than the sets and are avialable in far greater number of varieties.
-Also those grown from seed are far less prone to bolting (i.e. going to seed before they are ready to be harvested) and in the main seem to store better.
+On the other hand, growing onions from seed has the following advantages, the seeds are cheaper to buy than the sets and are available in a far greater number of varieties.
+Also, those grown from seed are far less prone to bolting (i.e. going to seed before they are ready to be harvested) and in the main seem to store better.
 Also when starting off from seed you can do so in a container indoors and give the seeds an early start and protection from the elements (useful in areas further away from the equator)